Parents of RBL Artists:

 Food, Drinks, and Snack

 Artists are encouraged to bring water bottles (filled with water only), but please send your artist to class fed.
 Artists will not be allowed to bring snacks, gum, or candy into class.
-There is no food at all allowed in the VBB or ABB rooms.
+There is no food at all allowed in the art and video rooms.

 Each week we send out a mailer documenting the group's progress and providing parents with info for the coming week.
 Some of these emails will be super important as they will include materials that your artist will need to get the most out of their RBL experience.